The 5 Most Promising Careers in Sports (With Tips for Success)

 Erin McNary, Ph.D.

-Erin McNary joined UM's faculty in August 2017.
-Previously, she worked at two different universities in St. Louis, Missouri, where she taught sport administration courses.
+Erin McNary joined the University of Miami's faculty in August 2017.
+Previously, she worked at two universities in St. Louis, Missouri, where she taught sport administration courses.
 She was also a full-time faculty member in the sport marketing and management program at Indiana University-Bloomington, where she received her doctorate.

 McNary has several years of experience in campus recreation at Arizona State University and the University of Texas-San Antonio, as well as five years of experience working for a national physical activity and fitness awards program.